 What is unique or most interesting about the series?

 Other park series have existed long before us and were done incredibly well.
 Our differentiator is having different artists illustrate a contemporary screen-printed poster for each park.
 At the time of our launch, we were the only series (to our knowledge) that was doing this.

 There are now 61 national parks.
-Do you have plans to create a poster for the latest park — or to change the name of the series (mostly joking)?
+Do you have plans to change the name of the series (mostly joking)?

 That’s right, we now have 61 national parks.
 We thought about changing our name, but early on, we knew we wanted to make posters of international parks, so the name was going to be obsolete soon enough.

 At this point, there’s some momentum behind the name.
 Plus, we like how “Fifty-Nine” sounds.
 If there are over 400 sites in the park service, our name technically didn’t make sense from the start — especially since we knew certain monuments or historical parks were going to be included in the series.
 If anything, Fifty-Nine Parks will just be a marker of when we began: sometime between January 10, 2013, and February 22, 2018.

 Why was it important to you to give something back to the parks through this project?

 It’s really important to us to give back in some way — that’s why we donate 5 percent of each poster sale to the National Park Service.
 The work they do is so important, and we hope we can do more over time.